chapel-lang/chapel/doc/rst/language/spec/memory-consistency-model.rst

 -  If :math:`S(a) <_p S'(a)` then :math:`S(a) <_m S'(a)`

 .. index::
-   single: memory consistency model;non-sequentially consisten atomic operations
+   single: memory consistency model; non-sequentially consistent atomic operations
 .. _non_sc_atomics:

 Non-Sequentially Consistent Atomic Operations